 One of the main drawbacks of spreadsheets is their need to be managed.
 Someone has to consistently fill out the spreadsheet whenever a new request is made or completed.
 This usually means that a phone call, paper work order, fax, or conversation in the hallway takes place, and then you have to manually enter this information into the system.
 Not only does it waste your time, but it often leads to missed or forgotten information.

-Excel vs. CMMS: A CMMS eliminates the need for you to continuously work in the spreadsheet because users have the ability to submit requests on their own.
-In addition, the software sends out notifications to the appropriate technicians when a request is submitted, allowing you to spend more time on other important tasks.
+Excel vs. CMMS: CMMS software eliminates the need for you to continuously work in the spreadsheet because users have the ability to submit requests on their own.
+In addition, the work order software component sends out notifications to the appropriate technicians when a request is submitted, allowing you to spend more time on other important tasks.

 2. Communicate effectively in one system